Positive unlabeled learning with tensor networks: Model

 \subsection{Overview}

-Our model is a tensor-network kernel method and is inspired by the tensor-network anomaly detection model \cite{wang2020anomaly}.
+Our model is a tensor-network kernel method inspired by the tensor-network anomaly detection model \cite{wang2020anomaly}.
 We show a schematic representation of the model in \fref{fig:model schematic}.
-The raw inputs $x$ of size $N$ are first embedded with an embedding function/layer $\Phi$ onto a unit sphere in an exponentially large vector space $V\subset R^{d^N}$.
+We first embed the raw inputs $x$ of size $N$ with an embedding function/layer $\Phi$ onto a unit sphere in an exponentially large vector space $V\subset R^{d^N}$.
 The dimension $d$ is an embedding parameter.
-Since the embedded space is highly dimensional we can try to separate the data with positive and negative linear maps $P^{\rm p,n}$ by projections onto positive and negative subspace $W^{\rm p,n}$.
+Since the embedded space is high-dimensional, we separate the data by projections $P^{\rm p,n}$ onto positive and negative subspace $W^{\rm p,n}$.
 Hence, we transform the inputs in two ways as $\hat{y}^{\rm p,n}(x)=P^{\rm p,n}\Phi(x)$.
 The positive map $\hat{y}^{\rm p}$ ''projects`` positive instances onto a hypersphere of radius $e^{\mu_{\rm 0}}$ centered at the origin.
 Negative instances have a large overlap with the kernel of the positive map $\hat{y}^{\rm p}$ and are mapped close to the origin (center of the positive hypersphere).
 Similarly, the negative map $\hat{y}^{\rm n}$ ''projects`` negative instances onto a hypersphere of radius $e^{\mu_{\rm 0}}$ centered at the origin.
 Positive instances have a large overlap with the kernel of the negative map $P^{\rm n}$ and are mapped close to the origin (center of the negative hypersphere).
-An instance is recognized as positive if the norm of its positive projection $\hat{y}^{\rm p}$ is larger than the norm of its negative projection $\hat{y}^{\rm p}$, i.e. $||\hat{y}^{\rm p}(x)||_2>||\hat{y}^{\rm n}(x)||_2$.
-If we denote actual positive samples with $x^{\rm p}$ and actual negative samples with $x^{\rm n}$ we concisely write the action of the model as follows
+An instance is recognized as positive if the norm of its positive projection $\hat{y}^{\rm p}$ is larger than the norm of its negative projection $\hat{y}^{\rm p}$, namely $||\hat{y}^{\rm p}(x)||_2>||\hat{y}^{\rm n}(x)||_2$.
+We denote actual positive samples with $x^{\rm p}$ and actual negative samples with $x^{\rm n}$ and concisely write the action of the model as follows

 The positive and negative subspaces $W^{\rm p,n}$ are still exponentially large.
 Yet, their dimension is much smaller than the dimension of the embedding vector space, $\dim(W^{\rm p,n})\ll \dim(V)=d^N$.
 We map to lower dimensional spaces to ensure that the kernels of $\hat{y}^{\rm p}$ and $\hat{y}^{\rm n}$ are sufficiently large to contain the corresponding negative and positive distributions, respectively.